 - Using online tracking technologies (including cookies and similar technologies), which may be used, among other things, to provide you with advertisements tailored to your interests (also known as targeted or behavioral advertising);

-- Through contests and sweepstakes offered by any of our affiliates and that you have entered; and through online communities that you may have agreed to join.
+- Through contests and sweepstakes offered by any of our affiliates and that you have entered; and through our online communities that you may have agreed to join.

 Use of your Personal Information